 - Experience the mixed ethnic groups Sherpa, Limbu, Rai and Gurung and their local lives.

 The information stated above is just a sample guideline that we serve tourists.
 However, the travel plan is possible to modify at your request to accommodate your specific requirements.
 Local politics, landslides, cancellation of local flights, weather, transport, or a multitude of other factors that are out of our control can result in a change of itinerary during on trip.

 It is, however, very incredible that the itinerary would be extensively altered.
 If alterations are necessary the leader will decide the best alternative option, taking into consideration the best interests of the whole group.
 Where a change does occur, we do everything we can to minimize its effect, but we cannot be responsible for the results of changes or delays.

-Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
+Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet.
+You just need to know where to find them.
 We believe in the quality of services.
 Your safety and satisfaction is our concern.
-We are a team of professional, experienced, well trained and licensed local guides who know the destination much better than others.
-Not only this but also we give benefits to the local communities and helps to conserve natural resources which reduced in costs and consumption.
+We are a team of professional, experienced, and licensed local guides who know the destination much better than others.
+Not only this but also we give benefits to the local communities and helps to conserve natural resources which reduced costs and consumption.